JFWalasik/portfolio/_code/Blockchain_output.md

 ---
-title: Printout of 6 hashes and content of blocks
+title: Printout of 6 Hashes and Content of Blocks
 description: Printed output of a simple blockchain - sha-256 hashes and content of blocks in json
 date: 2020-10-02
 ---